 - log in with pi user.

-This is it, you can create, download, upload and delete files on Raspberry Pi Network attached storage.
+This is it; you can create, download, upload, and delete files on Raspberry Pi Network attached storage.

-Lets do some initial transfer speed tests.
+Let’s do some initial transfer speed tests.
 Raspberry Pi is connected via WiFi to network:

-As you can see download and upload speeds are about 2.7MB/s.
+As you can see, download and upload speeds are about 2.7MB/s.

-Lets do same test with LAN connection
+Let’s do some tests with LAN connection

 It would be interesting to see the speeds on Raspberry Pi 3 with built in WiFi.